microsoft/MSIX-Labs/docs/index.md

 		null);
 ```

 After this, the application is restarted to trigger the first update and bring the application to the newest version.
+It is important to note that regardless of how the .AppInstaller is used, the package will not be updated until at least the first launch of the application.

 ### How do I run this sample?